karlkfi/acm-examples/multi-cluster-custom-metric-autoscaling/README.md

 This example also demonstrates how to manage cluster-scoped resources and a shared service that requires elevated permissions.

+This example is based on [Autoscaling Deployments with Cloud Monitoring metrics](https://cloud.google.com/kubernetes-engine/docs/tutorials/autoscaling-metrics), except it uses ConfigSync, kustomize, and Workload Identity to deploy to multiple multi-tenant clusters.

 ## Clusters

 - **cluster-east** - A multi-zone GKE cluster in the us-east1 region.